 Survivors of sexual assault may wonder what kind of attorney handles sexual abuse cases.
-This is a specific area of law and one that requires a law firm with experience handling these types of delicate and personal cases.
-Further, sexual abuse lawsuits against the Catholic Church and corporate entities including medical facilities require a law firm with significant financial resources to properly handle such cases.
-Finally, you need a firm with real trial attorneys with a reputation for taking cases to a jury verdict if and when a corporate defendant fails to properly compensate the victim of such horrific acts.
+This is a specific area of law and one that requires a personal injury lawyer with experience handling these types of delicate and personal cases.

-If you were a survivor of sexual abuse or assault, you’re likely aware that reporting your case to authorities may result in a criminal investigation, which may also be followed up by criminal charges.
-However, you may not be aware that you may also be eligible to file a sexual abuse lawsuit against your abuser to obtain the compensation you need to make a meaningful recovery.
-An experienced sexual assault lawyer at the Dolman Law Group can help you to understand all legal options when you schedule a free consultation with our team.
+If you were a survivor of sexual abuse or assault, you're likely aware that reporting your case to authorities may result in a criminal investigation, which may also be followed up by criminal charges.
+However, you may not be aware that you may also be eligible to file a personal injury lawsuit against your abuser to obtain the compensation you need to make a meaningful recovery.
+An experienced sexual assault attorney at the Dolman Law Group Accident Injury Lawyers, PA can help you to understand your legal options when you schedule a free consultation with our team.

 Why Should I Hire a Personal Injury Lawyer for My Sexual Abuse Case?

-When it comes to sexual assault cases and finding the right sexual abuse lawyer, you want to find a trial attorney who is experienced in civil tort law.
+When it comes to sexual abuse cases and finding the right injury lawyer, you want to find an injury attorney who is experienced in civil tort law.
 A tort is a civil wrong that caused economic or emotional harm to an individual and for which the at-fault party has legal liability.
-Serious injury law (physical and emotional injury) covers civil torts of all types that result in injuries and economic harm.
-Not all personal injury lawyers have experience with sexual abuse cases, however, so it is important to select someone who has a record of successfully representing sexual assault victims.
+Personal injury law covers civil torts of all types that result in injuries and economic harm.
+Not all personal injury lawyers have experience with sexual abuse cases, however, so it is important to select someone who has experience in this type of case.

-Examples of the Services Sexual Assault Lawyers Can Offer:
+Examples of the Services a Sexual Abuse Attorney Can Offer:

 - Explanation of the various requirements involved in filing a case, including the statute of limitations.